Minneapolis police watchdog commission gets pushed to the sidelines

 At times, the civilian board has struggled, in much the same ways as its past iterations, in getting police to listen to its recommendations and create meaningful reforms.

-While they’re not officially meeting, the police oversight commission is still communicating with the public, said Afsheen Foroozan, chair of the Police Conduct Oversight Commission, via e-mail.
+While they’re not officially meeting, the police oversight commission is still communicating with the public, said Afsheen Foroozan, chairman of the commission, via e-mail.

 Foroozan said he believes their work will contribute to the council’s upcoming plans, and he expects to be meeting with a full slate of commissioners by January.